OctopusDeploy/docs/docs/infrastructure/deployment-targets/proxy-support.md

 ### Configuring a Listening Tentacle to communicate via proxy {#ProxySupport-ConfiguringaListeningTentacletocommunicateviaproxy}

-You should configure a Proxy in your Octopus Server, and configure the Listening Tentacle Deployment Target to use that Proxy.
+You should configure a proxy in your Octopus Server, and configure the Listening Tentacle Deployment Target to use that proxy.
 See above for an example of configuring a Listening Tentacle.

 ### Configuring a proxy for communication with an SSH target {#ProxySupport-ConfiguringaproxyforcommunicatingwithanSSHtarget}

-You should configure a Proxy in your Octopus Server, and configure the SSH Deployment Target to use that Proxy.
+You should configure a proxy in your Octopus Server, and configure the SSH Deployment Target to use that proxy.
 See above for an example of configuring an SSH endpoint.